Scoro Security Overview

 The controls in use to address community concerns regarding privacy practices are covered in Terms of Use

-For credit-card-based and other e-commerce transactions executed through Scoro, the transaction security is being assured by Scoro’s trusted partner Adyen.
+For credit-card-based and other e-commerce transactions executed through Scoro, the transaction security is being assured by Scoro’s trusted partner Stripe.
 Scoro does not store any information regarding the client’s credit cards except the expiration date and last four digits of the credit card to show the client what card is being used.

 Scoro supports Secure Sockets Layer with 128-bit or stronger encryption for connecting to the application.